vaishnav196/ApiConsuming/README.md

-This is example how to consume API in .net
+This is example how to consume API in .net and created APis are also therefor reference in ohter repo